wdzajicek/serviceworkers/_accordions/serviceworker.md

 self.addEventListener('install', (event) => {
   // 2.)
 Use the `ExtendableEvent.waitUntil({ //... })` method to do some caching after installation:
   event.waitUntil(
     // 3.)
-Open and give our cache a version name: caches.open('v1').then((cache) => {
+Open a cache (or create if non-existing) and give it a version name: caches.open('v1').then((cache) => {
       // 4.)
 Use `cache.addAll([...])` method and pass it an array of
       //     origin-relative URLs of the resources to cache: